rolfwessels/template-react-spa-site/README.md

 - State management with Zustand (if needed)
 - GitHub Actions CI template available

+## ?
+Things that we are working on

+- [ ] Better graphql integration (we want proper types)
+- [ ] We want to use local storage as cache (load from cache > check server > update cache)
+- [ ] I don't like all the .config files in the root.
+Can we do something better?

 ## 📜 License

 MIT — use it however you like!